cjmayo/ntp/doc/source/stats.rst

    clock offset sample differencess in a sliding window of several samples.
 This is called *jitter* symbolized by the Greek letter φ.

-Figure 1 shows how the various measured statistics are collected and compiled to calibrate NTP performance.
+:numref:`stats-fig` shows how the various measured statistics are collected and compiled to calibrate NTP performance.

+.. _stats-fig:

 .. figure:: pic/stats.png
   :align: center

-  Figure 1.
   Statistics Budget

 The data represented in boxes labeled Server are contained in fields in packet received from the server.
 The data represented in boxes labeled